-- 3. In a large bowl beat marshmallow creme and cream cheese until blended (do not overbeat).
+- 3. In a large bowl, beat marshmallow creme and cream cheese until blended (do not overbeat).
 Spread filling on the bottoms of half of the cookies.
 Top with remaining cookies.
-Store, covered, in refrigerator 1-2 hours or until filling is set.
+Chill for 1-2 hours or until filling is set.
 Yield: about 1-1/2 dozen.

 1 sandwich cookie: 152 calories, 5g fat (3g saturated fat), 28mg cholesterol, 206mg sodium, 25g carbohydrate (16g sugars, 1g fiber), 2g protein.